Deploying the Renku platform¶

 Optionally, you can choose to manage your own instances of the following:

 Officially supported versions¶

 The following component versions have been tested in production.

 2. Create and configure Renku PVs and PVCs¶

 All of Renku information is stored in three volumes needed by Jena, Postgresql and GitLab (if not stand-alone).
 To this end, persistent volumes and persistent volume claims need to be created.
-You can use the following yaml files as a base to execute the kubectl commands below.
+You can leave k8s to dynamically provision these volumes but we advise to create them beforehand and make regular backups.
+You can use the following manifest files as examples and apply them through kubectl.

 Ensure that PVs are added correctly and have the appropriate storage class.